 It had been coming for some years now, so it was no surprise when mobile web usage overtook desktop last year.
-The progress that smartphones have made since 2010 when mobile accounted for just 5% of web use has been phenomenal.
+The progress that smartphones have made since 2010 when mobile accounted for just 5% of web users has been phenomenal.

-While from a recreational/social point of view it is easy to see why people are more likely to use their mobile rather than go upstairs and log onto a PC, how people access the web for business is also changing significantly.
+While from a recreational/social point of view, it is easy to see why people are more likely to use their mobile rather than go upstairs and log onto a PC, how people access the web for business is also changing significantly.

-Now, if you are using LinkedIn to market your skills or any other type of website to showcase yourself, you need to ensure that it is created with the mobile user in mind.
-The LinkedIn platform itself works pretty well in terms of being responsive, but if you are creating heavy text blogs, for example, you need to check how this appears when you view it from a mobile.
+Now, if you are using LinkedIn content to market your skills or any other type of website to showcase yourself, you need to ensure that it is created with the mobile user in mind.
+The LinkedIn platform works pretty well in terms of being responsive, but if you are creating heavy text blogs, for example, you need to check how this appears when you view it from a mobile.
 The last thing that you want to do is spend ages creating an informative article that will look disengaging to a mobile user.

 Video is a type of content that works extremely well on mobile, so you might want to invest some time in creating a video that details your knowledge and skills.
 Other content that works well is graphic content such as infographics that are typically much more engaging than other forms of content.

 It might sound difficult to create infographics, but there are some exceptionally good templates and elements that you can use through websites like Canva.com.
 Most of the infographics templates are free to use and also offer free images and engaging shapes, etc. Therefore, you could easily create a professional-looking infographic without spending hours creating your own images.